 We provide safety orientations for every new employee; this is one of the first steps in on-boarding and making sure that all team members understand our safety policies.

-We also make sure our team members in the field are certified in First Aid and CPR.
+We’ve added an OHSA 30 training that we provide in-house for team members and we also make sure our team members in the field are certified in First Aid and CPR.

 How are Rush’s safety protocols different from standard safety requirements?